 Operations, Lands and Resource Monitoring Division

 The District’s Operations, Lands and Resource Monitoring Division is responsible for maintaining and managing the District’s flood control and water conservation structures and canal rights-of-way located throughout the District’s 16-county area.
 This Division also oversees maintenance and management of much of the District-owned conservation lands, as well as the collection, management and stewardship of hydrologic, land use and topographic data.
 The Division provides construction services for hydrologic restoration projects undertaken on District-owned lands and for the District’s SWIM Program.
 The District’s Emergency Operations Center is also managed under this Division.
-The Division contains the District’s Operation & Land Management Bureau and Data Collection Bureau.
+The Division contains the District’s Operations Bureau, Land Resources Bureau and Data Collection Bureau.
 This Division implements the District’s Land Use Rules in Chapter 40D-9, F.A.C.

 The Administration Section provides administrative support for bureau management, professional, technical, and field staff, administers the operating budgeting, and ensures bureau compliance with District Policies and Procedures.